akb89/pyfn/README.md

 ```

 ## Use
-When using pyfn, your FrameNet splits directory structure should follow:
+When using `pyfn`, your FrameNet splits directory structure should follow:
 ```
 .
-|-- fndata-1.x
+|-- fndata-1.x-with-dev
 |   |-- train
 |   |   |-- fulltext
 |   |   |-- lu